witboost Configurations

 valuePath: 'name'

-# Here are listed all the microfrontend pages that will be displayed in the marketplace's output port page
+# Here are listed all the microfrontend pages that will be displayed in the marketplace's consumable interface page

 # For each page we need a title, which will be the one displayed in the tab label